 A nominal 13.8 V DC is applied via the 2.1 mm barrel connector.
 The controller will not operate without this voltage present.
 The connector is reverse polarity protected.
-Avoid lower voltages which may cause unreliable LCU operation on long feeder runs.
+Lower voltages may cause unreliable LCU operation on long feeder runs.
 Higher voltages may cause overheating of components.
 A low noise linear power supply is recommended.